Is it complex? Break it down!

 As in many cases, it turns out that what makes the implementation complex and heavy is not the technology of choice but the analysis and translation of the business process into architecture.

 If we slavishly translate the business process into code, it’s not surprising that the outcome can be heavy or complex.
-I believe that it’s because we trust the user mental model too much.
-Instead, we should first break up each business process in its founding procedures.
+I believe it’s because we trust the user mental model too much.
+Instead, we should first break up each business process into its founding procedures.
 After that, we should start modeling the technical solution, for example, using sagas as a modeling tool.

 Let’s break it apart, first